Faithful-Resource-Pack/Docs/pages/textures/f32-texturing-guidelines.md

 - Written by Pomi108 for use in the Faithful project
 - Edited by Anonymous, Juknum, and Fred figglehorn
 - Images compiled by Anonymous and Pomi108
-- Credit for images goes to various Faithful contributors, Mojang Studios and Google Images
+- Credit for images goes to various Faithful contributors, Mojang Studios, and Google Images